appropriately/appropriately.github.io/_posts/2018-11-21-lazy-holiday-plannner.markdown

 - _Google Maps API_ for getting recommended locations at the destination.
   - Recommended locations are based on popularity.
   - Each one is represented at the top of the trip page and can be quickly added.
+  - Trip page's header image is pulled from the API request, giving each page a unique look.
 - Automatic scheduling, locations added to the plan are automatically allocated and can be dragged around and re-ordered.
 - _Collaboration_ features; depending on the number of tickets booked other people can be invited to join the trip.
 They are able to add and organise locations to visit.